 New England is probably not the first place that comes to mind when you think of dinosaurs, yet some of the first dinosaur remains in the United States were found here in the 19th century, mostly in the form of footprints.
-Since 2010, Jurassic Roadshow has brought the science, history, and art of the Connecticut River Valley’s dinosaur footprints and trace impressions to street fairs, community events, libraries, even bank lobbies in the area.
+Since 2010, Jurassic Roadshow has brought the science, history, and art of the Connecticut River Valley’s dinosaur footprints and trace impressions to street fairs, community events, libraries, and even such venues as a local bank.

 Most of the footprints are 3-toed, birdlike tracks in the sandstone of the valley floor, often found along the river banks and under the water.
 This gives many people the mistaken impression that dinosaurs once walked along the banks of the Connecticut River.
 This is not the case.
 When dinosaurs roamed the region approximately 200 million years ago, the river did not exist, but there was a shallow sea where the animals came to drink, eat fish, and perhaps cool off.

 For centuries, maybe even thousands of years, Native people speculated on the origin of the tracks, but unfortunately, most of their thoughts are lost to us today.
 European colonists may have seen the impressions, too, but the first known thorough scientific investigation began in 1835 in a Massachusetts section of the valley, a few years before anyone knew what a dinosaur was, and there wasn’t even a word for it.
 Several discovers of the “fossil bird tracks” have left their own traces for us to interpret, some leaving lots of evidence in great detail, others only a tantalizing smattering of bits and pieces.